sachua/mini-challenge-k8s/csit-mini-challenge/finish.md

 Your skills have not only solved a crime but have also showcased your prowess in Kubernetes.

-The murderer’s identity is now revealed — justice has been served!"
+The murderer’s identity has been revealed — justice has been served!"